On the development and analysis of coupled surface-subsurface models of catchments. Part 3. Analytical solutions and scaling laws: Asymptotic analysis of the initial condition, , with

 \subsection{Analytical solution as \texorpdfstring{$\sigma \to 0$}{}}

-One quite useful limit is to consider $\sigma \rightarrow 0$, corresponding to the infinitely thin soil limit.
+One quite useful limit is to consider $\sigma \rightarrow 0$, corresponding to the infinitely thin porous layer limit.
 In \cref{app:H0_derivation}, we derive the outer asymptotic expansion for $H_0$ in terms of $\sigma$, \eqref{eq:outer_expansion_H0}, its inner expansion around $x=0$ \eqref{eq:inner_expansion_H0}, and finally match them to form the following composite approximation for $H_0(x)$:

 As shown in \cref{fig:groundwater_models}, this asymptotic solution provides a good approximation of the groundwater shape both for small $\sigma$ values and, surprisingly, also for large $\sigma$ values.
-In the latter case, $H_0$ becomes a linear function, which is also a limiting behaviour of our matched asymptotic solution~\eqref{eq:H0_matched_solution}.
+In the latter case, $H_0$ becomes a \editt{quadratic function, } which is also a limiting behaviour of our matched asymptotic solution~\eqref{eq:H0_matched_solution} \editt{as $x\to a_0$}.